One website coming up!

 young frank sinatra

-(Frank Sinatra, possibly in the late 20s as a young child)
+(Frank Sinatra, possibly in his late 20s as a young child)

-Born Francis Albert Sinatra on Dec 12 1915 to Italian immigrants, Frank Sinatra's father was a professional boxer and later a firefighter while his mother was a midwife influential within his home town of Hoboken New Jersey.
-He had interest in big band and jazz music at a very early age and had used his singing voice to get through his early days earning minor pay for amateur gigs.
+Born Francis Albert Sinatra on December 12, 1915, to Italian immigrants, Frank Sinatra's father was a professional boxer and later a firefighter, while his mother was a midwife influential within his hometown of Hoboken, New Jersey.
+At a very early age, he was interested in big band and jazz music.
+He used his singing voice to get through his early days, earning minor pay for amateur gigs.

 Frank Sinatra, far right, with the Hoboken 4